nickelslol/OverFiltrr/README.md

 # OverFiltrr

 OverFiltrr is a webhook service that integrates with [Overseerr](https://docs.overseerr.dev/) to automatically handle and categorise media requests based on user-defined rules.
 It enhances media management by automatically approving and organising TV and movie requests according to configurations such as quality profiles and root folders.
-OverFiltrr uses genres, keywords, and age ratings gathered from various Overseerr to Categorise content, making media organisation smoother and more efficient.
+OverFiltrr uses genres, keywords, and age ratings gathered from Overseerr to Categorise content, making media organisation smoother and more efficient.

 ## Features